 Most Common Stack Pass Mistake in BJJ

-The following video discusses the typical problems people face when executing an over-under stack guard pass.
+The following video discusses people’s typical problems when executing an over-under stack guard pass.
 Otherwise, it tells you to avoid making the same mistakes and enhance your pressure guard technique.

 Source: MMA Leech